sahinyurek/docs/docs/administration/entities-management/analyzer-templates/import-template-archive.md

-# Import Templates Archive
+# Import Analyzers Templates Archive

-In this section, you can find information about importing templates archive.
+In this section, you can find information about importing analyzers templates archive.

+The analyzers template archive is a file provided by TheHive-Project that contains analyzers templates for every supported analyzer.
+It can be downloaded from the "import archive template" pop-up in TheHive.

 To import templates archive: